dicks6n/gitsearch/README.md

+## Author:
+***Dickson Macharia Maina

+## Description
+This a git searcher application developed using angular 7 and angular-cli.

-# GithubSearcher
+### GithubSearcher

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.1.0.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.0.

 ## Development server